rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 # Attack of the Pipelines

-> In this lab we will explore the sample TODO List application and create a pipeline in Jenkins to build and deploy our code.
+> In this exercise we will explore the sample TODO List application and create a pipeline in Jenkins to build and deploy our code.

 ![jenkins-time](../images/exercise2/jenkins-time.jpg)